Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

 Among  _non-buffered_ output plugins which immediately write out results, the most commonly used built-in plugins include [copy](http://docs.fluentd.org/v0.12/articles/out_copy) which allows you to write the same data to multiple outputs and [stdout](http://docs.fluentd.org/v0.12/articles/out_stdout) used for debugging purposes.

-We'll use [out_forward](http://docs.fluentd.org/v0.12/articles/out_forward) output plugin in our example to send apache logs to another Fluentd which will act as an aggregator.
-(I used efk and log-generator playbooks from [this repo](https://github.com/Artemmkin/logging-sandbox)):
+We'll use [out_forward](http://docs.fluentd.org/v0.12/articles/out_forward) output plugin in our example to send Apache logs to another Fluentd instance which will act as a log aggregator.
+(I used _efk_ and _log-generator_ playbooks from [this repo](https://github.com/Artemmkin/logging-sandbox)):
 1. Output section for _Fluentd shipper_:
     ~~~yml
 # output section for logs matching apache.access tag